 Enable Aero glass transparency

 Microsoft dropped the Aero glass transparency with Windows 8.
-In spite of requests from millions of PC users, Microsoft didn’t enable the Aero glass transparency for window borders in Windows 10.
+Despite requests from millions of PC users, Microsoft didn’t enable the Aero glass transparency for window borders in Windows 10.
 While it’s possible to make the Start menu transparent out of the box, there is no option to turn on Aero glass transparency for window borders without the help of third-party tools.

 Disable the lock screen

 The lock screen was introduced first with Windows 8.
-The lock screen shows some useful information like network status, battery charge level, date and time, number of new emails and notifications and can be configured to display detailed information from an app.
+The lock screen shows some useful information like network status, battery charge level, date and time, number of new emails, and notifications.
+It can be configured to display detailed information from an app.